-Cataracts are a very common condition that can be caused by several reasons including eye trauma and diabetes, but are most often associated with aging.
+Cataracts are a very common condition that can occur for several reasons, including eye trauma and diabetes, but are most often associated with aging.
 In fact, according to the National Eye Institute, by age 80, more than half of all Americans either have a cataract or have had cataract surgery.

 Aging is a natural part of living and one that we can’t avoid.
 A lot of things change as you age, including your eyes.
-Age-related eye conditions are extremely common, as your eyes age, they become more susceptible to certain conditions.
-One of these conditions includes cataracts.
+Age-related eye conditions are extremely common; as your eyes age, they become more susceptible to certain conditions, and this includes cataracts.
 Cataracts are the most common cause of preventable blindness in the world, with millions of people developing them each year.
 In fact, more than half of Americans over the age of 80 either have cataracts or have had cataract surgery.

 What are Cataracts?